deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 And again.

-And a third time, just below his ear, a move which he answered by putting a thumb on her chin, gently pushing her to tilt her head up, and kissing her throat, then a little lower on her throat, and a little lower still…
+And a third time, just below his ear, a move which he answered by putting a thumb on her chin, gently pushing her to tilt her head up, and kissing her throat, then a little lower on her throat, and a little lower still...

-She grabbed his hand, worrying him that he'd gone too far, but instead she guided it up onto her chest and…oh, yeah.
+She grabbed his hand, worrying him that he'd gone too far, but instead she guided it up onto her chest and...oh, yeah.
 She wasn't wearing a bra, was she?
 He could feel something small and hard press against his palm, through the cloth.
 Fuck that cloth.
 He lowered his hand, unzipped the hoodie, grabbed the bottom of her t-shirt and pulled it up, awarding himself a mental medal at the noise she made when he put his lips and tongue to work on her nipple instead.

 Her hands weren't idle, either.
 They roamed his back, curled in his hair, hauled up on his own clothing until he finally had to pull back and let her pull his shirt off.